 \Cref{model} illustrates the overall architecture of \Model.
-Our framework uses Transformer-based language models as encoders and decoders for sentence embeddings.
-Unlike in the typical encoder-decoder architecture for sequence generation, where the decoder has access to the contextualized representations of all tokens, the encoder in \Model only outputs a single vector as the representation for each input sentence.
-During training, \Model optimizes the contrastive objective (in the continuous space) and generative objective (in the discrete text space) jointly.
-In this section, we define the notion of interpretability for sentence embeddings and provide a detailed description of our proposed framework \Model.
+Our method, \Model, optimizes both a contrastive objective (in the continuous space) and a generative objective (in the discrete text space) jointly during training.
+In this section, we define the notion of interpretability for a sentence embedding space and provide a detailed description of our proposed framework \Model.